-How much U.S. energy consumption and electricity generation comes from renewable energy sources?
+How much of U.S. energy consumption and electricity generation comes from renewable energy sources?

 Energy Explained: U.S. Energy Facts